NYC Mayor Eric Adams tests positive for Covid-19

 Following a lull in confirmed infections after a spike fuelled by the Omicron variant in the winter, cases across the city and US have started to rise again, largely due to the so-called “stealth Omicron” BA.2 variant that is now the dominant version among US infections.

+The city is averaging toughly 1,800 daily confirmed infections, not counting results from at-home tests that are not reported to city health officials.
+That infection rate is three times the number of infections roughly one month ago, when the mayor began relaxing indoor protections.

-The mayor atteneded a meeting with state legislators in the state’s capitol of Albany on 9 April after a series of interviews with officials, public appearances and other events to mark his first 100 days in office.
+On 9 April, the mayor attended a meeting with state legislators in the state’s capitol of Albany after a series of interviews with officials, public appearances and other events to mark his first 100 days in office.

 He visited schools, a film festival, performance venues and other events covered in the press and shared by his office and in posts across social media.